 Located at the top of the South Island in the beautiful Nelson Tasman and Marlborough regions, our New Zealand forests were first planted in 1927.
 We purchased the forests, along with the Kaituna Sawmill, in 2018.
 We also purchased the Manuka Island forest which has helped increase the available harvest from the estate.
 Since then our integrated New Zealand operations have gone from strength to strength.

 OneFortyOne’s New Zealand forests cover around 80,000 hectares and we harvest more than 1.2 million cubic metres each year.
-The forests are in their fourth rotation and are managed sustainably and responsibly, as certified by the Forest Stewardship Council since 2021.
+The forests are in their fourth rotation and are managed sustainably and responsibly, with Nelson Management Limited certified by the Forest Stewardship Council® (FSC-C074692) since 2009.

 We plant pine seedlings across our Nelson Tasman and Marlborough forest estates.
 The forest area consists of three Crown Forest License areas (Golden Downs West, Golden Downs East and Rai), freehold forests, and four joint venture forests.
 These include: